 Sometimes I’ve heard folks say that they prefer the taste of cow milk because goat milk tastes goaty, but in my experience, goaty tasting goat milk is more a result of quality than anything.
 The goat milk I buy doesn’t taste goaty unless it is more than a week old (and then it only gets a slight goaty taste) and is generally very similar in taste to cow milk.

-Should You Be Drinking Goat Milk or Cow Milk?
+Goat Milk vs Cow Milk?

 Ultimately, the choice of whether to drink fresh cow or goat milk is a personal preference.
 In my home, I have both available and while I prefer cow milk, I do enjoy goat milk kefir for my smoothies just to mix things up a bit and provide more variety to my diet.
 For straight drinking, my husband prefers goat milk but loves cow milk cream on his fruit.
 My kids generally prefer cow milk although they don’t mind a glass of goat milk when it is really fresh.